OctopusDeploy/docs/src/pages/docs/octopus-cloud/task-cap.md

 You can increase the task cap on your instance by contacting sales@octopus.com.
 They will provide you with the latest fees and discuss options.

-**Important:** For task cap below 160, those are the only options we offer.
-We won't allow an instance to have a task cap between the above options.
+**Important:** 5, 10, 20, 40, 80, and 160 are the only options we offer.
+If you want an instance with a task cap above 160, again, reach out to sales@octopus.com.
+There are no options between those tiers.
 For example, no Octopus Cloud instance can have a task cap of 15, 34, 45, or 68.

 ## How to choose a task cap
 We recommend the number of deployments required for a production deployment.
 Deployments and runbook runs are the most common tasks.
 Deployments typically take longer than runbook runs.
 Production deployments are time constrained.
 They are done off-hours during an outage window.